zmishra/C-EE-M20/README.md

 # C-EE-M20
-Introduction to Computer Programming with MATLAB
+Introduction to Computer Programming with MATLAB, Spring 2017, taught by E.K.
+Young